 When a child has an attack they should be treated according to their individual healthcare plan or asthma card, as previously agreed.
+If the child does not have his/her prescribed reliever inhaler available, then the school's emergency inhaler can be used in the circumstances described previously.
 An ambulance should be called if:

-- the symptoms do not improve sufficiently in 5-10 minutes
+- the symptoms do not improve sufficiently after 10 puffs on the inhaler;

-- the child is too breathless to speak
+- the child is too breathless to speak;

-- the child is becoming exhausted
+- the child is becoming exhausted;

+- the child has a blue/white tinge around the lips;

-- the child looks blue
+- the child has collapsed.

 Because asthma varies from child to child, it is impossible to provide emergency guidance that will apply uniformly in every single case.
-However, the guidelines given in Appendix 6 may be helpful.
+However, the guidelines given in Appendix 8 may be helpful.
 Schools may wish to copy the information and display it as emergency guidance.